elizabethdaly/simulating-data/README.md

 ## Project description

 This README describes work done for the Programming for Data Analysis module project, due 16 December 2019.

-Very brief project description goes here.
+We have been asked to simulate a real-world phenomenon of our own choosing.
+Our task is to model and synthesize data relating to this phenomenon using Python, in particular the numpy.random package.
+The end product of this project should be a synthesized data set.
+I will examine the phenomenon of eyesight, specifically short-sightedness (also referred to as myopia).
+I wish to create a data set of variables associated with myopia.
+I would like to simulate the distribution of short-sightedness (myopia) in a random sample of the population.
+I would also like to explore the relationships, if any, between factors which seem to contribute to myopia.

 ## Getting started